Yin Yoga Sequence for the Winter

 Traditional Chinese Medicine and Yin Yoga for the Winter

-The winter is the most “yin” time of year.
+Winter is the most “yin” time of year.
 It’s a time when the natural world slows down and the days are generally darker.
-This yin yoga sequence for the winter emphasizes forward folding which helps one to turn inward.
+This yin yoga sequence for the winter emphasizes forward folding, which helps one to turn inward.

 It also targets the Kidney and Urinary Bladder meridians in Chinese medicine.
-Meridians are considered channels where Qi or the basic life force of the body flows.
+Meridians are considered channels through which Qi, or the basic life force of the body, flows.
 While each yin yoga pose usually affects multiple meridians at a time, you can combine the poses in a sequence to emphasize one or two meridians.
-The Kidney and Bladder meridians are related to the winter and so targeting these channels helps to create balance in the wintertime.
+The Kidney and Bladder meridians are associated with winter, so targeting these channels helps create balance during winter.

 Learn more about meridians with this video: What are meridians?
 How do meridians work?

-The season of winter is also related to the water element in Chinese Medicine.
-To learn more about the water element and the winter watch this video.
+The winter season is also associated with the water element in Chinese Medicine.
+If you’d like to learn more about the water element and winter, you can watch this video.

 Acupressure Point Kidney 7 (Fu Liu)

-Use this acupressure point before, during, or after the yin yoga sequence for winter.
+Use this acupressure point before, during, or after the winter yin yoga sequence.
 Use gentle pressure to begin and slowly increase.
-Hold the point anywhere between 30 seconds to a minute or so dependant on your preference.
+Hold the point for 30 to 60 seconds, depending on your preference.

-This point benefits the Kidneys builds what is called Kidney Yang.
-According to Chinese Medicine, Kidney Yang helps one to feel warm in the winter which benefits all kinds of processes in the body including immunity, water metabolism, and digestion.
+This point benefits the Kidneys, building what is called Kidney Yang.
+According to Chinese Medicine, Kidney Yang helps one feel warm in winter, which benefits various body processes, including immunity, water metabolism, and digestion.

 Yin Yoga Sequence for Winter: